panda7789/docs.cs-cz/docs/framework/wcf/extending/how-to-retrieve-metadata-over-a-non-mex-binding.md

     </system.serviceModel>
     ```

-3.  <span data-ttu-id="5a3e5-112">Vytvoření `MetadataExchangeClient` a volání `GetMetadata`.</span><span class="sxs-lookup"><span data-stu-id="5a3e5-112">Create a `MetadataExchangeClient` and call `GetMetadata`.</span></span> <span data-ttu-id="5a3e5-113">Existují dva způsoby, jak to udělat: můžete zadat vlastní vazby v konfiguraci, nebo můžete zadat vlastní vazby v kódu, jak je znázorněno v následujícím příkladu.</span><span class="sxs-lookup"><span data-stu-id="5a3e5-113">There are two ways to do this: you can specify the custom binding in configuration, or you can specify the custom binding in code, as shown in the following example.</span></span>
+3.  <span data-ttu-id="716fb-112">Vytvoření `MetadataExchangeClient` a volat `GetMetadata`.</span><span class="sxs-lookup"><span data-stu-id="716fb-112">Create a `MetadataExchangeClient` and call `GetMetadata`.</span></span> <span data-ttu-id="716fb-113">Chcete-li to provést dvěma způsoby: můžete zadat vlastní vazby v konfiguraci, nebo můžete zadat vlastní vazby v kódu, jak je znázorněno v následujícím příkladu.</span><span class="sxs-lookup"><span data-stu-id="716fb-113">There are two ways to do this: you can specify the custom binding in configuration, or you can specify the custom binding in code, as shown in the following example.</span></span>

     ```
     // The custom binding is specified in configuration.